noiseprotocol/noise_spec/noise.md

  * The first three messages can have their payloads padded with random bytes to a constant size, regardless of which handshake is executed.

- * The responder will attempt to decrypt the first message as an `IK` message, and will fallback to `XXfallback` if decryption fails.
+ * Bob will attempt to decrypt the first message as an `IK` message, and will fallback to `XXfallback` if decryption fails.

- * An initiator who sends an `IK` initial message can use trial decryption to differentiate between a response using `IK` or `XXfallback`.
+ * An Alice who sends an `IK` initial message can use trial decryption to differentiate between a response using `IK` or `XXfallback`.

- * An initiator attempting a full handshake will send an ephemeral public key, then random padding, and will use `XXfallback` to handle the response.
+ * An Alice attempting a full handshake will send an ephemeral public key, then random padding, and will use `XXfallback` to handle the response.
  Note that `XX` isn't used, because the server can't distinguish an `XX` message from a failed `IK` attempt by using trial decryption.